 “Keep your head held high, live your life, and travel as much as you can.”

-A short time later toward the finish of our trek, we should dive on towards to Jomsom and after coming to where we might take a flight to Pokhara or we can bring a drive down to Pokhara from Jomsom.
+A short time later toward the finish of our trek, we should dive on towards Jomsom.
+And after coming to where we might take a flight to Pokhara.
+Or we can bring a drive down to Pokhara from Jomsom.
 In conclusion, we might drive or take a flight back to Kathmandu and end our trek.

-Our Dhaulagiri plus Upper Mustang Trek expects trekkers to have a sharp feeling of an enterprise to adapt to the coming difficulties as our trek requests high physical wellness and past trekking knowledge alongside routine practicing hones.
-This trekking course typically stays shut amid the winter time frames so, for the most part, April to June and Mid-September to Mid-November is esteemed as the best finest seasons to go for this trek.
-Be set up for an exploratory and bold tough/downhill trek with some eager closures in transit.
+Our Dhaulagiri plus Upper Mustang Trek expects trekkers to have a sharp feeling of an enterprise to adapt to the coming difficulties.
+As our trek requests high physical wellness and past trekking knowledge alongside routine practicing hone.
+This trekking course typically stays shut amid the winter time frames.
+So, for the most part, April to June and Mid-September to Mid-November are esteemed as the best finest seasons to go for this trek.
+Be ready for an exploratory and bold tough/downhill trek with some eager closures in transit.

 Come and join the Nepal Mountain Trekkers for this indulgent Dhaulagiri plus Upper Mustang trek.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrival Kathmandu.
 (1,350m/4,428ft):

 It is a panoramic thrill flying into Kathmandu on a clear day.
 The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
 A representative of Nepal Mountain Trekkers will meet you at the airport and escort you to your hotel.
 The representative will help you check into your designated hotel.
 At the hotel, you will be briefed about your daily activities.
 Stay overnight at Kathmandu.